makerdark98/old_makerdark98.github.io/_posts/2017-04-15-Linear-Algebra-#1.md

 ## Row reduction algorithm

 Step 1 : Begin with the leftmost nonzero column.
-The pivot position is at the top.
+The pivot position is at the top.<br>
-Step 2 : If necessary, interchange rows to move a nonzero entry into the pivot position.
+Step 2 : If necessary, interchange rows to move a nonzero entry into the pivot position.<br>
-Step 3 : Create zeros in all positions below the pivot.
+Step 3 : Create zeros in all positions below the pivot.<br>
-Step 4 : Apply step 1-3 to the remaining submatrix.
+Step 4 : Apply step 1-3 to the remaining submatrix.<br>
-Step 5 : Beginning with the rightmost pivot and working up/left, make each pivot and create zero above each pivot.
+Step 5 : Beginning with the rightmost pivot and working up/left, make each pivot and create zero above each pivot.<br>

 ## Linear Combination
 ### Definition